 Inclusive Excellence is a comprehensive approach that integrates inclusivity into all aspects of university operations and creates a culture of shared responsibility in which all members of the university community are integral to fostering a diverse and inclusive environment.

 The Committee on Diversity and Inclusion facilitates the promotion and evolution of initiatives that address diversity and inclusion.
-This committee has monthly meetings and includes five faculty, five staff, and a minimum of two students.
-Ten regular members in a small unit is especially notable because all ten committee members are volunteers.
+This committee has monthly meetings and includes three faculty, three staff, and a minimum of two students.
 The faculty-staff unity and collaboration is palpable in the committee.
 The presence of the Multicultural Nursing Student Association is also valued.

 Diversity grand rounds were initiated in the Fall of 2017.
 These educational, interactive sessions address issues of diversity and inclusion – especially those relevant for academic health campus community members.
 Well-known internal and external guest speakers deliver the primary content of the grand rounds, followed by interactive discussion.

 Sessions have addressed topics such as multi-generational trauma in American Indians and policy and advocacy for transgender students in both health care and recreation/athletic settings.

 The Diversity Grand Rounds series will continue, with the aim of presenting at least one session annually, with invitations extended to academic health campus and other decanal units.
 The SON School of Dental Medicine diversity officers have met and agreed to collaborate, expand and continue Diversity Grand Rounds.

 The Diversity & Inclusion Potluck Series was initiated by the committee in the Spring of 2019.
 The potlucks take place during open forum, a scheduled time when it is recommended that all faculty and staff keep calendars open.
 The inaugural session was well attended with more than 25 attendees.